 Schools with Online Alternative Medicine Programs

 The American College of Healthcare Sciences offers an online Associate of Applied Sciences in Complementary Alternative Medicine.
 This program allows students to choose from one of three specializations: aromatherapy, herbal medicine or holistic spa management.
 The students will be prepared to complete a clinical experience offered by an on-campus program or a professional organization before seeking credentialing and certification.
-This program requires students to have a high school diploma to enroll.
+This program requires students to have a high school diploma or GED to enroll.

 Huntington College of Health Sciences has an online Bachelor of Science in Nutrition program that focuses on topics like complementary and alternative medicine and herbal sciences.
 Students must have their high school diploma to apply and must have completed high school algebra or College I Algebra.
 Students who have enrolled in undergraduate programs before can transfer up to 95 credit hours to be used towards their degree at Huntington.

 Finally, Maryland University of Integrative Health offers a hybrid Master of Oriental Medicine.
 Because this programs requires students to attend classes two days per week, in addition to online coursework, students should probably be located near the campus in Laurel, MD to be successful in the program.
 This program allows students to focus on specific issues like women's health, pain management, or Chinese herbs.
-Students must have a bachelor's degree to qualify for this program.
+Students must have a Bachelor's degree to qualify for this program.